obriencj/koji-smoky-dingo/docs/overview.rst

 Overview
 ========

-Koji Smoky Dingo is a collection of client command-line plugins for `koji <https://pagure.io/koji>`__, and a set of utility modules for writing your own commands or scripts.
+Koji Smoky Dingo is a collection of client command-line plugins for the `Koji <https://pagure.io/koji>`__ build system, and a set of utility modules for writing your own commands or scripts.

 The phrase “smoky-dingo” was provided by
 `coolname <https://pypi.org/project/coolname/>`__ and has no particular